 2. Europe has the wealth and potential capabilities necessary to address its own security challenges; the United States should not perpetuate a “free rider” situation by taking on issues on Europe’s behalf.

 3. “Europe” – or more precisely the European Union – is in disarray, overwhelmed by everything from a deficit and debt challenges to refugees to strangulating regulations.
 The United States should focus on a few key bilateral relationships such as the UK and Poland, but not the European Union as a whole.

 Ian Brzezinski argued that the next U.S. administration must demonstrate with greater credibility the United States’ readiness to use military force to support its allies and partners.

 Constanze Stelzenmüller said that the Obama administration actually has a good record of engaging with Europe.
 The next administration should focus on encouraging Europe to take more responsibility for its own security.

 Nile Gardiner said that the European Union is a failure and the United States should stop engaging with Brussels.
-Washington should not encourage centralization of power in Europe but rather support self-determination, national sovereignty and freedom on the European continent.
+Washington should not encourage the centralization of power in Europe but rather support self-determination, national sovereignty, and freedom on the European continent.

 This project was funded by The European Union.

 ARGUING IN FAVOR OF A PIVOT BACK TO EUROPE:

 Senior Advisor and Senior Director of the Asia-Pacific Security Program, Center for a New American Security